-It’s ok to measure success in smaller bites.
+It’s okay to measure success in smaller bites.
 Success isn’t just about achieving our goals.
-It takes willpower and determination to keep pushing forward when things get hard and it’s ok to be proud of yourself for persisting through those challenges.
+It takes willpower and determination to keep pushing forward when things get hard and it’s okay to be proud of yourself for persisting through those challenges.

 Using a habit tracker is now a part of my daily routine.
-It has helped me to make small changes that have improved many areas in my life.
+It has helped me to make small changes that have improved many areas of my life.

 Other Uses for a Habit Tracker

-I’ve created a printable template that you can use to track your habits each day of the month.
-You will receive a single pdf with two styles a plain white template and a floral template.
-You can print the template on us letter-sized paper or resize as needed.
-One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your Ipad to track your habits digitally.
+You can print the template on US-letter-sized paper or resize it as needed.
+I’ve also included half-sheet options that will fit A5 planners.
+One nice thing about the PDF format is that you can upload the Habit Tracker PDF file onto your iPad to track your habits digitally.